 June 12, 2014: This is personal preference: I just want to say I don't like the Wii's motion detection.
 I don't like Kinect's motion detection.
 And Cell phone/tablets are not good for reflex gaming.
 Sure wii is a toy and people like to play with toys, but apart from New Super Mario Bros, the motion detect and shake functions are not there for the games.
 I prefer rapid response of controllers.
 I also don't like the gimmickness of having buttons on the bottom of a controller either.
 The last good controller that Nintendo made in my opinion was the Super Nintendo controller.
 The Xbox and Ps controllers today are fine, but I even have mixed feelings about analog contollers.
 Yes they have their use and I use them in games I make, but it feels less cerebral in many situations to tap slightly then commit fully to a direction.

 May 2nd, 2014: I just thought of a killer game with Occulus Rift.
 Imagine outerspace sports.
 Imagine one where if you extend your legs or arms out full, they have thrust.
 The thrust can propel you around, or push the ball around.
 You'd have to be in a sphere which rotated around instead of the standard treadmill design.
 So this installation would only be good for amusement parks and... arcades(heh)?
 The downside of this game is that people will get HYPER sick.
 You got 3d vision of Occulus, and you're spun around by your waist.
 I don't even know if it is possible to suspend someone from their waist and spin them in 360x360 angles.
 There would be 2 variations of this game.
 One would be a plain ball.
 The other one might be a ball which is charged with a + or -.
 And people would have positive on one side of them and negative on the other.
 I didn't think it fully out...
 I do think your hand thrust could be weaker than your leg thrust.
 So the standard move will be to stretch out like superman, your arms in front and your legs in back, so you push the ball forward with your forward thrust.
 Another standard move will be to put your arms and legs straight in front of you to thrust in reverse.
 Or both legs behind you and arms behind you to get super forward thrust.
 I think starting out, people will just have trouble stabalizing themselves, so there should be an autostabalization "friction" that can be applied to new players, and slowly taken off the more skill the teams have.
 We may have the tech now, but it is expensive hardware.
-It is something a broke guy like me can't do.
-But hey maybe if I make a couple bucks on my gaming company...
+I don't have the funds to do this one, and due to how sick people would get, it probably isn't viable.

 Feb 2,2014: My video game Throne And Crown is coming along well.
 It should be out in 3-4 months on Facebook.

 I was playing Spiral Knights and interested in how your pet battle sprite changes appearance as you level it up.
 If EA would Redo Mail Order Monsters from the C64 era, but have it 3d, and allow you to customize your monster's appearance, it could be something interesting.
-The guys at Midway didn't make a good 3d Rampage for wii, it is really really bad.
+The guys at Midway didn't make a good 3d Rampage for wii.
 I think there's a small/medium market niche for smashing up or defending a city with two giant monsters multiplayered ladder...